mydrive/mydrive.github.io/posts/job_descriptions.md

 for them.

 We've recently been recruiting for an iOS developer role, to lead the development of our telematics apps.
-I think is actually a really interesting, fun role, which will involve lots of really quite difficult tasks, really stretching the technology.
+I think it's actually a really interesting, fun role, which will involve lots of really quite difficult tasks, really stretching the technology.

 Our challenge is to make sure that we can get that across in our job adverts.